 Reuben Reid of the Hogan’s Creek area would move his family, including wife, Elizabeth Williams Settle, and son, David Settle Reid, to a 700-acre farm on the ridge between Wolf Island and Little Troublesome creeks in May, 1814.
 Reuben Reid became a successful farmer, operated a store and a public inn maintained in a private home and served the county as a constable and justice of the peace.

 When the family secured a post office, aptly named Reidsville, in 1829, 16-year-old David Reid was appointed its first postmaster.
 He would later become a State Senator (1835-42), a U.S. Congressman (1843-47), Governor of North Carolina (1850) and a U.S. Senator (1854).

 On Nov.
 26, 1858, William Lindsey of Pittsylvania County, Va., was high bidder for a 384-acre tract of land known as Reidsville.
 He and his bride, Sarah Holderby, a daughter of Joseph Holderby of the northern part of the county, moved into the frame house Reuben Reid had built across from his store.
-It is now a landmark in Reidsville (See info here on Governor Reid House), the first frame house built in the village.
+It was the first frame house built in the village.